GovReady/govready-q/Schema.md

 where `{function-name}` identifies the Python function to be executed.
 If `{function-name}` does not have any dots, then the function is loaded from a Python module that is named the same as the YAML file, except with a `py` extension instead of `yaml`.
 If `{function-name}` has a dot, then it is a Python module/function path and the Python module must be globally available, like `guidedmodules.sample_external_functions.sample_function`.

+The function should have the following signature:

+	my_function(module=None, question=None, answers=None, **kwargs):
+	    pass

-The function is called with two arguments, a dict containing the question's specification (i.e. a dict containing keys `id`, `type`, and `function`, and whatever else might be in this part of the the YAML file) and a dict of module answers mapping question IDs to answers previous entered by the user.
+The arguments provide information about the module and the question being answered as well as all of the answers to the module that have been provided so far. `question` is a dict containing the question's specification (i.e. a dict containing keys `id`, `type`, and `function`, and whatever else might be in this part of the the YAML file). `answers` is a dict mapping question IDs to answer values. `**kwargs` ensures forwards-compatibility with future versions of Q.

 #### `raw`